mushroomhostage/EnchantMore/README.md

 ## Features
 * 36 new item/enchantment effects
 * Items appear as expected (glowing + descriptive tooltip), no client mods required - [screenshot](http://imgur.com/BNqBi)
-* Only adds functionality, does not
+* Only adds functionality, does not change any – all your existing enchanted tools work as expected
+*

 **Important**: to enchant items, you currently need to use an inventory editor or another enchanting plugin, such as [Tim The Enchanter](http://dev.bukkit.org/server-mods/enchanter/).
 New enchantments are *not* yet